man-group/ArcticDB/docs/mkdocs/docs/faq.md

 ### *How is ArcticDB data catalogued and discoverable by consumers?*

 ArcticDB offers capabilities to list libraries and symbols, complete with metadata.
-For those seeking more functionality, we suggest leveraging a third-party catalogue.
+For those seeking more functionality, we suggest leveraging a third-party data catalogue.

 ### *How can I get started using ArcticDB?*